 First up is Professor Hayat Sindi, who was a keynote speaker during the 59th LIYSF in 2017.

-Professor Hayat Sindi is one of the world’s leading biotechnologists and considered hugely influential in the world, ranked by Arabian business as the 19th most influential Arab in the world.
+Professor Hayat Sindi is one of the world’s leading biotechnologists and is considered hugely influential in the world, ranked by Arabian Business as the 19th most influential Arab in the world.
 Born in Saudi Arabia, she became the first Saudi woman to earn a PhD in biotechnology at the University of Cambridge and is also one of the first female members of the Consultative Assembly of Saudi Arabia.

 These accomplishments highlight how Professor Hayat Sindi’s journey into the STEM sector was nothing short of remarkable.
-Her story is one of tenacity, hard work and passion.
+Her story is one of tenacity, hard work, and passion.
 Having grown up in a society where women lacked the same access to education as men (although this has improved over the past few decades), Professor Sindi made a name for herself when she moved to England to pursue study at King’s College London and later obtained her PhD at the University of Cambridge.
 This, however, was not without its obstacles, as Professor Sindi shared in an interview with the United Nations Education, Scientific and Cultural Organisation (UNESCO) how,

 “Being the kind of girl that is devoted to her family, I had to adjust to a different way of life in England.
 Socially, I had difficulties sharing with my new friends.
 Even when I tried telling anecdotes, it just wasn’t the same: I came from a totally different background.”